Meet Board Member Jordan Stimpson

 • Coffee with CASA at Inclusion Coffee, Arlington: April 17, 8:30-10:00am

-Meet Young Professional Council Member Scott Prescher
+Meet Young Professional Council Member Scott Edmonds

 Meet Scott!
 He is the President/Owner of Prescher Law Firm, PLLC